mountaindust/Planktos/README.md

 You will also need a Python 2.7 environment with numpy and VisIt installed to convert IBAMR data into vtk data.

 ### Tests
-All tests can be run by typing `py.test` into a terminal in the base directory.
+All tests can be run by typing `pytest` into a terminal in the base directory.

 ## Quickstart